Education in India

-Education in India is primarily managed by state-run public education system, which fall under the command of the government at three levels: central, state and local.
+Education in India is primarily managed by the state-run public education system, which falls under the command of the government at three levels: central, state and local.
 Under various articles of the Indian Constitution and the Right of Children to Free and Compulsory Education Act, 2009, free and compulsory education is provided as a fundamental right to children aged 6 to 14.
-The approximate ratio of public schools to private schools in India is 7:5.
+The approximate ratio of the total number of public schools to private schools in India is 10:3.